RIO-Capstone/FITTR_backend/FITTR_API/READMe.md

 ## 🚀 Running the Server
 Ensure you are in the same directory as the `compose.yaml` file before running the server.

+Before running the server, make sure you have set up Docker properly by following the [Docker Instructions](#-docker-instructions) section.

 **Run the server with:**
 ```sh
 docker compose up -d --build